+General update

-- General update - FPPC priority legislation - FPPC staff will request that the Commission adopt a "support" position for AB 1590, the Assembly Elections Committee bill that includes the Commission's committee annual fee penalty collection proposal.
-The Commission's Law and Policy Committee voted to recommend that the Commission adopt a "support" position. - Other Commission-related bills - Staff on AB 319 (Valladares), a bill that would prohibit foreign contributions in connection with state or local candidates, has asked whether the Commission will support AB 319.
-The Commission's Law and Policy Committee voted to recommend that the Commission adopt a "support" position. - Staff on SB 459 (Allen), a bill relating to lobbying reports and advertisements, has asked whether the Commission would support SB 459 if monthly reporting, instead of the current quarterly reporting, is added to the bill for all lobbying firms and lobbyist employers in the 3rd calendar quarter.
-The Commission's Law and Policy Committee requested additional information about this bill and did not recommend a position during its April meeting.
+- FPPC priority legislation - FPPC staff will request that the Commission adopt a "support" position for AB 1590, the Assembly Elections Committee bill that includes the Commission's committee annual fee penalty collection proposal. - Other Commission-related bills - Staff on AB 319 (Valladares), a bill that would prohibit foreign contributions in connection with state or local candidates, has asked whether the Commission will support AB 319.